twilio/workshop/docs/queue.rst

     </Response>

 The ``timeout`` parameter in the ``<Dial>`` verb tells Twilio to only wait for 1 second for a call in the queue to become available.
-If that fails, Twilio will request the ``/rep-call-complete`` URL from your webserver almost immediately.
+If that fails Twilio will request the ``/rep-call-complete`` URL from your webserver almost immediately.
 From there, we can see if the call failed (that is, the timeout was reached).
-If the call failed, then we try the regular ``customers`` queue.
-If the call succeeded, then we know that the rep just finished talking to a customer, and since our rule is that premium customers get handled first, we have that rep go back to the premium queue.
+If the call failed we then try the regular ``customers`` queue.
+If the call succeeded we know that the rep just finished talking to a customer, and since our rule is that premium customers get handled first, we have that rep go back to the premium queue.
 Here's what it might look like in the Python code powering our